libcxx/Snowlake/docs/source/tutorial.rst

 While-clause
 ^^^^^^^^^^^^

-For the semantics of many programming languages, it is necessary to make temporary assumptions on the types of certain entities as part of other inferences.
+Within the semantics of many programming languages, it is necessary to make temporary assumptions on the types of certain entities as part of other inferences.
 While-clauses are extensions to inference premise definitions that make expressing such assumptions possible.
-All premises specified under the body of a while-clause are executed as usual, and the premise definition that starts the while-clause becomes the assumption that gets temporarily set up and teared-down before and after the inferences in the while-clause body.
+All premises specified under the body of a while-clause are translated as usual, and the premise definition that starts the while-clause becomes the assumption that gets temporarily set up and teared down before and after the inferences in the while-clause body.

 To specify a while-clause, use the `while { ... }` following an inference